Services Offered by Taiga

 Since material is only layered where needed, material waste is minimized, making the process more resource-efficient.

-It is a one-stop shop for the entire metal 3D printing process, from design and development to material preparation, processing, and post-processing.
+Contact >It is a one-stop shop for the entire metal 3D printing process, from design and development to material preparation, processing, and post-processing.
 Furthermore, data for completed parts and products are stored on the Taiga and can be re-purchased with a single click.

 We consistently support high-precision and high-quality manufacturing processes by utilizing the latest equipment and the expertise of our engineers cultivated over many years.